Installation

 Note

-For convenience the soil data are already added to this project under src/pyholos/resources
+For convenience the soil data are already added to this project under src/pyholos/resources.
+Prior to using

 The soil data files are only required when PyHolos is used to create input files for Holos CLI.